cb-ci/ci-backupandrestore/README.md

 - AWS access from the local command line must have access to download from the associated/configured S3 bucket containing the backup file.
 - The rescue container must have the tar command tool installed.
 - The rescue container must have privileges to change ownership and permissions of files in the /tmp directory.
-- The rescue container must be able to mount the cjoc or master persistent volume.
+- The rescue container must be able to mount the Cjoc or Controller persistent volume.

 ## Run
 Configure the config file and run this script using `bash restore.sh`.